Stoichiometry-Controlled Structural Order and Tunable Antiferromagnetism in $\mathrm{Fe}_{x}\mathrm{NbSe_2}$ ($0.05 \le x \le 0.38$): Results and Discussion

 Additionally, electronic structure effects may further suppress magnetic ordering at high Fe concentrations.
 In the closely related \ce{Fe_{x}NbS2} system, theoretical and experimental studies suggest that beyond a critical concentration ($x > 1/3$), charge transfer can reverse direction, with electrons flowing back from the Nb $4d$ states to Fe $3d$ orbitals~\cite{arxiv2025FexNbS2}.
 This electron backflow depletes the conduction electrons in the host layers, thereby weakening the RKKY-mediated coupling or triggering Fermi surface reconstruction—both of which are detrimental to long-range magnetic order.
 A similar electronic instability may occur in \ce{Fe_{x}NbSe2}, where the Nb $4d$ – Se $p$ bands also serve as the primary conduction channel.
 The combined impact of structural disorder and such electronic modifications likely underlies the rapid collapse of $T_{\mathrm{N}}$ at high Fe concentrations, and is expected to leave distinct signatures in the electrical resistivity.

 The temperature-dependent electrical resistivity $\rho(T)$ reflects the evolution of spin–electron scattering across the magnetic phase diagram, as the conduction electrons mediating the RKKY interaction are simultaneously responsible for charge transport.
 Representative data for $\ce{Fe_{x}NbSe2}$ spanning the four distinct magnetic regimes are shown in Fig.~\ref{fig:RT}, with features in $d\rho/dT$ (insets) closely tracking the magnetic transition temperatures $T_{\mathrm{tr}}$ identified in susceptibility measurements.
+The residual resistivity ratio (RRR) reaches a maximum at $x = 1/4$, where Fe atoms form a well-ordered $2 a_0 \times2 a_0 $ superlattice, and a minimum at $x = 0.15$, corresponding to a regime of strong chemical disorder.
+The RRR values reflect the level of chemical disorder across the doping range.

 In the dilute limit ($x = 0.05$), Fe intercalants act as localized magnetic moments that suppress superconductivity and induce a resistivity upturn at low temperatures, characteristic of Kondo scattering off paramagnetic impurities~\cite{PTP1964kondo}.
 At intermediate concentrations ($x = 0.15$), where spin-glass freezing occurs, the resistivity exhibits a broad feature near $T_{\mathrm{tr}}$, consistent with the onset of frozen but disordered moments that enhance inelastic scattering without establishing long-range coherence.
 For compositions with commensurate Fe superlattices ($x = 0.25$), the development of long-range antiferromagnetic order below $T_{\mathrm{N}}$ reduces spin-disorder scattering, giving rise to a clear kink or change in slope in $\rho(T)$—a signature of coherent magnetic ordering that sharpens in $d\rho/dT$.
 At higher Fe content ($x = 0.38$), the system reenters a spin-glass state due to structural and electronic disorder.
 Correspondingly, the resistivity shows a rounded anomaly near $T_{\mathrm{tr}}$, lacking the sharpness seen in the ordered AFM phase, yet still marking the onset of frozen spin correlations that perturb electron transport.